Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter3.md

 }
 ```

-* Have its identifier defined somewhere on the segues of your storyboards.
-Select the segue in the storyboard and set it *Identifier* to "unwindToPOIViewController" in the *Attributes Inspector*
+* Have an identifier defined somewhere on the segues of your storyboards: select the segue in the storyboard and set it *Identifier* to "unwindToPOIViewController" in the *Attributes Inspector*

 And don't forget to link this method to the "Cancel" bar button in the storyboard with <kbd>CTRL + DRAG</kbd> (for this manipulation, the <kbd>CTRL + DRAG</kbd> must be done from the *cancel button* to the *exit* at the top of the visual view controller and by selecting the corresponding method you previsously implemented).